 Sri-Siam is a very good elephant who is very easy to train.
 In addition to painting he plays music too, as well as performing for tourists in the daily elephant show at the Center.

 Sri-Siam and his mother were purchased and then donated to the Center by a generous and good natured English couple.
 Sri-Siam, like most other elephants, loves playing games and he has a talent for treading on and bursting balloons.
-In the ‘Elephant Games’ held at the Center, Sri-Siam was the winner of this event.
 He likes to tease his mahout and turns and waves his tail at his face every morning.
 He particularly likes to eat fruit.

 Sri-Siam paints lovely pictures that have an almost human touch and he has great spatial awareness, usually starting each stroke by dabbing the brush near the top of each paper/canvas and then dropping the stroke toward the bottom in a flourish.
-His paintings are among our most expensive because they invoke clear images and are quite outstanding in terms of elephant art.
+His paintings invoke clear images and are quite outstanding in terms of elephant art.
 We eagerly await the further development of his style.

-Sri-Siam’s mahout is Somchai Jantapaeng, born in September 1980.
+Sri-Siam's mahout is Somchai Jantapaeng, born 5 June 1980.
 Somchai has been a mahout at the Center since he was 17 years old.
 He is divorced and has a daughter.